riscv-admin/template-docs-rtd/README.md

-# Template for RISC-V Markdown Docs pubblished via the Read the Docs
+# Template for RISC-V Markdown Docs published via the Read the Docs

 This GitHub template is based on the Read the Docs tutorial
 here: